G-Mattu/G-Mattu/README.md

 # Hello, thanks for visiting my GitHub Page!

-Please take a look at the video demonstrations for some of my projects below:
+Please take a look at the video demonstrations for some of my projects below (click on the thumbnails to start the video on youtube):

 ## Table of Contents
 * [Auctions App](#auctions-app)